 The developmental psychopathology theory is a relatively new concept.
 This theory supports the idea that children with early speech and language deficits who are unaware of these deficiencies when they attend school are then teased by other children who have adequate language skills.

 The taunting from other children could set off a habit of avoidance that leads to mutism for some children that have nervous tendencies.
-This theory views selective mutism as an avoidance behavior rather than an illness and emphasizes environmental circumstances interacting with genetic predispositions.
+This theory views selective mutism as an avoidance behavior rather than an illness and emphasizes environmental circumstances interacting with

 6. Treating Adults With Selective Mutism